 PM2.5: The PM2.5 evaluation focuses on PM2.5 total mass and its components, including sulfate (SO4), nitrate (NO3), total nitrate (TNO3 = NO3 + HNO3), ammonium (NH4), elemental carbon (EC), and organic carbon (OC).
 The PM2.5 performance statistics were calculated for each month and season individually and for the entire year, as a whole.
-Seasons were defined as: winter (December-January-February), spring (March-April-May), summer (June-July-August), and fall (September-October-November).
-PM2.5 ambient measurements for 2003-2006 were obtained from the following networks for model evaluation: Speciation Trends Network (STN - total of 199 sites for 2003, 205 sites for 2004, 203 sites for 2005, and 178 sites for 2006), Interagency Monitoring of PROtected Visual Environments (IMPROVE - total of 89 sites for 2003, 98 sites for 2004 and 2005, and 92 sites for 2006), and Clean Air Status and Trends Network (CASTNet - total of 66 sites for 2003, 67 sites for 2004 and 2005, and 68 sites for 2006).
+Seasons were defined as: winter (December-January-February), spring (March-April-May), summer (June, July, August), and fall (September-October-November).
+PM2.5 ambient measurements for 2002 were obtained from the following networks for model evaluation: Speciation Trends Network (STN - total of 199 sites), Interagency Monitoring of PROtected Visual Environments (IMPROVE - total of 150), and Clean Air Status and Trends Network (CASTNet - total of 83).
 For PM2.5 species that are measured by more than one network, we calculated separate sets of statistics for each network.
-For brevity, Table 4-5 provides annual model performance statistics for PM2.5 and its component species for the 12-km Eastern domain and the four subregions defined above (Northeast, Midwest, Southeast and Central U.S.).
+For brevity, Table 4-5 provides annual model performance statistics for PM2.5 and its component species for the 12-km Eastern domain, 12-km Western domain, and five subregions defined above (Midwest, Northeast, Southeast, Central, and West U.S.).

 Table 4-5.
-Summary of CMAQ 2003 Annual PM2.5 Species Model Performance Statistics
+Summary of 2002 CMAQ Annual $PM{2.5}$ Species Model Performance Statistics